elastic/apm/specs/agents/tracing-instrumentation-db.md

 #### Cluster name

-The Elasticsearch cluster name is not available in Elasticsearch clients, as a result the following strategy should be used (by order of priority):
+The Elasticsearch cluster name is not available in Elasticsearch clients.
-- Use `x-found-handling-cluster` HTTP response header value, this is provided for ES cloud deployments thanks to the cloud proxy.
-- Optionally execute a `GET /` request to Elasticsearch to retrieve `cluster_name` in response when `elasticsearch_fetch_cluster_name` is set to `true`.

-Agents MAY offer the `elasticsearch_fetch_cluster_name` configuration option set to `false` by default.
-If they don't then the extra query to Elasticsearch should be avoided.
+When using an Elastic Cloud deployment, the name of the Elasticsearch cluster is provided by the `x-found-handling-cluster` HTTP response header.

 #### `elasticsearch_capture_body_urls` configuration